 It just started off well and continued that way for the entire day.
 OK it was a church do, which isn’t really my thing, but they managed to jazz it up a little by having a gospel band there, it was very handy as pretty much nobody in the congregation sang at all, but they really belted it out at the right times and did some very quiet background melodies to create a really good atmosphere.
 So we left there for the reception already being quite impressed.

 Then they jumped in their car amidst a torrent of confetti and drove off, we all milled around for a few minutes, then wandered back to the car in the blazing sunshine (it really was a fantastic sunny day) and followed on to the reception.
-When we got there we has drinks out on the lawn, it was a great venue, a converted barn, done to a very high standard, and who should be there in the corner, the gospel band again, they continued singing for about an hour outside while we all had a few glasses of champaign on the lawn, so again, it was nice.
+When we got there we has drinks out on the lawn, it was a great venue, a converted barn, with marquees outside too one for the catering and another with a disco in it, all done to a very high standard, and who should be there in the corner, the gospel band again, they continued singing for about an hour outside while we all had a few glasses of champaign on the lawn, so again, it was nice.
+I think this was the marquee hire company, who are worth a mention as the marquees were fantastic, spotless and decked out inside really nicely (the venue one, not the catering one of course!)

 Then we went back outside (lucky it was a sunny day) where some tables and chairs had been laid out, we could see the staff furiously rearranging the inside and pulled back a curtain which was at the end of the hall and we could see a fair sized stage with a disco set up on one side and a drum kit and guitar near the middle with various microphones dotted around too.